Financial and domestic abuse – how we can support you

 It might be that opening a new account is the best option for you - find out about ways to open an account.

 If you have an M&S Bank credit card, you should check if you’re the primary or secondary cardholder - this is because the primary cardholder is responsible for the repayment of all money spent across both cards.
 If for any reason you’re in dispute with the secondary cardholder, we’d recommend that you remove the second card as soon as possible.
 To add or remove a secondary cardholder please contact us on 0345 900 0900.

 Any lending that is in your name will need to be repaid.
 If you’re having difficulties, or would like to discuss this further, please contact us on 0345 850 0622 to talk about what we can do to help.
 You’ll find more information on our financial management pages.

 If you think you’ve been a victim of fraud, or you think that someone has taken out credit in your name, please let us know as soon as possible.
-If you have an M&S Bank card you can call us on 03457 404 404 or by visiting one of our branches.
+If you have an M&S Bank card you can call us on 03457 404 404.
 You should also notify any other credit card providers straight away.
 You can find more information on our Security and Fraud advice pages.